Vertexvis/vertex-web-sdk/README.md

 ## Releasing

 To create a release, run the `yarn release` NPM script.
-This script will verify that your working directory, ask for the next version, generate documentation, and push a release branch to GitHub.
+This script will verify that your working directory is clean, is up-to-date with master, ask for the release version, generate documentation, and push a release branch to GitHub.

-Once you're PR has been approved and merged, the CI pipeline will automatically publish packages to NPM, tag the release, and create a release in Github.
+You can then create a PR from the release branch.
+Once your PR has been approved and merged, the CI pipeline will automatically publish packages to NPM, tag the release, and create a release in Github.

-If for some reason publish fails, open a PR with any fixes and merge your changes.
+If the publishing, open a new PR with any fixes and merge your changes.
 CI will attempt to republish the previous release that failed.

 ## Semver